 A. The Board shall be comprised of seven members, three to be selected and appointed by the Commission, one to be appointed by Ogden City, one to be appointed by Roy City, and two to be recommended by WACOG and appointed by the Commission.
 Initial terms shall be staggered such that approximately one half of the members are appointed every two years and for four year terms following the initial terms of appointment.
 All appointees shall be appointed by resolution of the appointing authority and shall continue to serve until resignation, removal, or a replacement is appointed by the appointing authority.

-B. In any calendar year when appointment of a new Board member is required, the appointing authority shall prepare a notice of vacancy that contains: (i) the positions that are vacant that shall be filled by appointment; (ii) the qualifications required to be appointed to those positions; (iii) the procedures for appointment that the appointing authority will follow in making those appointments; and (iv) the person to be contacted and any deadlines that a person shall meet who wishes to be considered for appointment to those positions.
+B. In any calendar year when appointment of a new Board member is required, the appointing authority shall follow the provisions of Utah Code Annotated § 17B-1-304 and § 17D-1-303 in filling the vacant position.

-The appointing authority shall (i) post the notice of vacancy in four public places within the District’s boundaries at least one month before the deadline for accepting nominees for appointment; and (ii) publish the notice of vacancy in a daily newspaper of general circulation within the District’s boundaries for five consecutive days before the deadline for accepting nominees for appointment; or in a local weekly newspaper circulated within the District in the week before the deadline for accepting nominees for appointment; and on the public legal notice website in accordance with Section 45-1-101 for five days before the deadline for accepting nominees for appointment.

-C. Not sooner than two months after the appointing authority is notified of the vacancy, the appointing authority shall select a person to fill the vacancy from the applicants who meet the established qualifications.
-If no candidate for appointment to fill the vacancy receives a majority vote of the appointing authority, the appointing authority shall select the appointee from the two top candidates by lot.

-D. If the appointing authority appoints one of its own members and that member meets all applicable qualifications, the appointing authority need not comply with paragraphs 1.2(B) and 1.2(C) above.

-E. Board members may be removed for cause at any time by a two-thirds vote of the appointing authority.
-Cause means: (a) an act which brings disrepute to the Board; (b) an act or behavior which is inimical to service on the Board; (c) failure to attend at least 50% of all board meetings in a calendar year; or (d) an appointed representative of a city or town no longer holds the elected or appointed position with that city or town, which was held by the representative at the time of appointment to the Board.
+C. Board members may be removed for cause at any time by a two-thirds vote of the appointing authority.
+Cause means: (a) an act which brings disrepute to the Board; (b) an act or behavior which is inimical to service on the Board; (c) failure to attend at least 50% of all board meetings in a calendar year; or (d) an appointed representative of a city or town no longer holds the elected or appointed position with that city or town which was held by the representative at the time of appointment to the Board.

-F. At the end of each Board member’s term, the position is considered vacant and the appointing authority may either reappoint the old Board member or appoint a new member after following the procedures established herein.

 1.3 The Board shall elect from among the membership of the Board, a Chair and a Vice Chair.
-The Executive Director of the District (hereinafter referred to as “District Director”) shall provide a secretary and clerical support for the Board.
+The Executive Director of the District (hereinafter referred to as “District Director”) shall act as the District treasurer and shall provide office staff who will act as the District clerk.